-The award nomination period is now closed.
+Congratulations to the 2021 AAIC Neuroscience Next awardees!
 Awardees will receive a commemorative crystal award and recognition during the scientific program of AAIC Neuroscience Next.

 The Alzheimer’s Association Excellence in Neuroscience Mentoring Award honors individuals who have made significant contributions to the mentoring of dementia scientists, through either research mentorship (where the mentor shares technical knowledge and skills), career mentorship (where a mentor shares insights on career navigation and provides advancement opportunities), or personal mentorship (where a mentor guides their mentees to build confidence, persist through obstacles and achieve personal goals).
 The nomination of early career investigators and individuals who have led mentorship initiatives for underrepresented groups in dementia science is particularly encouraged.

 The AAIC Neuroscience Next ‘One to Watch’ Award recognizes the next generation of leaders in neuroscience; the students, postdoctoral researchers and early career investigators who are trailblazers in scientific thinking, collaboration, communication and/or outreach.
 The nomination of individuals who are facilitating diverse perspectives in dementia science is particularly encouraged.

 The Scientific Program Committee — an international body of neuroscience students, postdoctoral researchers and seasoned experts — is committed to developing the most relevant and innovative content for AAIC Neuroscience Next.

 For exhibitor opportunities, please contact Greg Andruch, Exhibit Sales Manager, at email@example.com.